Conspirator (1949 film)

 Conspirator is a 1949 British film noir, suspense, espionage and thriller film directed by Victor Saville and starring Robert Taylor and Elizabeth Taylor.
-Based on the 1948 novel Conspirator written by Humphrey Slater, the film concerns an American woman who falls in love with a Soviet spy, who must choose between his marriage and his ideology.
+It was written by Sally Benson and Gerard Fairlie based on the 1948 novel Conspirator by Humphrey Slater.
+The story concerns an American woman who falls in love with a Soviet spy, who must choose between his marriage and his ideology.

 Plot

 While visiting England, 18-year-old Melinda Greyton attends a regimental ball, where she meets handsome major Michael Curragh, and a whirlwind courtship follows.

 After the marriage and honeymoon, Melinda learns that her husband is a Soviet spy.
 Michael pretends to abandon his career of espionage but soon discovers that his superiors have ordered him to kill Melinda.